open-lasso-python/lasso-python/docs/femzip/index.md

 ```

 Check the file and library version.
-This is usually not neccessary.
+This is usually not necessary.

 ``` python
 >>> api.is_femunzip_version_ok(filepath)